aclark4life/python-packages-doc/introduction.rst

 Step 3: Test release
 --------------------

+..
+Warning:: There is no VCS integration

-- Warning: there is no magic yet.
-In addition to selecting a valid package, you should add a `MANIFEST.in file`_ if you don't have one already. pythonpackages.com does not know about any version control integration you may be using locally.
+- In addition to selecting a valid package, you should add a `MANIFEST.in file`_ if you don't have one already. pythonpackages.com does not know about any version control integration you may be using locally.

 - Send the release to the test index server with the "Test release" button.
 You should see: